 Kansas Workers' Compensation Lawyer

 Workplace accidents demand strong legal action.
 Protect your rights.
 Contact Bretz & Young.

 While a Kansas workers' compensation claim should be easy, these cases sometimes can become complex and frustrating for those who are injured and simply want the compensation, dignity, and benefits they deserve.
 Your employer and its insurance company may be unresponsive.
 They may put hurdles in your way.
 If you're hurt on the job, you may need to fight aggressively to get fair compensation for your medical expenses and loss of income.

-Fortunately, you don't have to wage your battle on your own.
+Fortunately, you don’t have to wage your battle on your own.
 We can help.
-At Bretz & Young in Hutchinson, Salina and Wichita, our experienced Kansas workers' compensation lawyers can be with you every step of the way, from filling out forms to obtain benefits to appealing a denied claim.
+At Bretz & Young – located in Hutchinson, Salina, Wichita, Garden City, and Dodge City – our experienced Kansas workers’ compensation lawyers can be with you every step of the way, from filling out forms to obtain benefits to appealing a denied claim.

 We have a strong track record of success.
 Our attorneys have helped injury victims obtain more than $250 million in verdicts and settlements throughout Kansas.
 We're proud of our case results and we're eager to help you!